-St Chad's CofE Nursery & Infant School also recognises that when children are not in school, such as when a pupil is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
+- St Chad's C of E Nursery and Infant School also recognises that when children are not in school, such as when a pupil is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
 Pupils who have a social worker, including looked-after children, and previously looked-after children are especially vulnerable.
-St Chad's CofE Nursery & Infant School proactively supports pupils in St Chad's CofE Nursery & Infant School environment and decision-making processes about reduced timetables, suspension or exclusion operate in the best interest of children as outlined in local and national guidance.

-• Elective home education.
-Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, St Chad's CofE Nursery & Infant School will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
+St Chad's C of E Nursery and Infant School proactively supports pupils in the school environment and decision-making processes about reduced timetables, suspension or exclusion operate in the best interest of children as outlined in local and national guidance.
+At St Chad's C of E Nursery and Infant School we promote positive behaviour, supporting pupils, and work to create environments where reduced timetables, suspension or exclusions are not required.
+See St Chad's C of E Nursery and Infant School's Behaviour Policy.
+We follow the Debry City Part-Time Timetables procedure, if a reduction to timetable is ever required. - Elective home education.
+Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, St Chad's C of E Nursery and Infant School will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
 This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
-Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages.

-• Children who require mental health support.
-St Chad's CofE Nursery & Infant School has an important role to play in supporting the well-being and mental health of our pupils.
+Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derbyshire Education Welfare webpages. - Children who require mental health support.
+St Chad's C of E Nursery and Infant School has an important role to play in supporting the well-being and mental health of our pupils.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
 We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems.
 The emotional wellbeing and mental health of children is an absolute key focus for all staff at St Chad's.
 Our school's core values of love, friendship, compassion and respect sit at the heart of our school community and underpin every aspect of school life.